CZERTAINLY/CZERTAINLY-EJBCA-NG-Connector/README.md

 # CZERTAINLY EJBCA NG Connector

-> This repository is part of the commercial open-source project CZERTAINLY, but the connector is available under subscription.
+> This repository is part of the commercial open-source project CZERTAINLY.
 You can find more information about the project at [CZERTAINLY](https://github.com/3KeyCompany/CZERTAINLY) repository, including the contribution guide.

 EJBCA NG `Connector` is the implementation of the following `Function Groups` and `Kinds`: